Floods in the United States (2000–present): July 2021 Arizona flood

 On July 14, flash flooding occurred in Flagstaff, Coconino County, Arizona.
 The flooding was worsened by ground softening caused by recent and ongoing wildfires in Arizona, and in the United States, which in turn, were sparked by a heatwave and drought.
 One woman was killed after she was swept up in a current, as she was rafting in the Grand Canyon.
 Flagstaff declared a state of emergency due to the unexpected amount of flooding.

 August 2021 Tennessee floods

 On the morning of August 21, storms riding along a stationary front in western Middle Tennessee produced widespread flash flooding across the counties of Stewart, Houston, Dickson, Humphreys, and Hickman.
 Especially hard hit were the towns of McEwen and Waverly in Humphreys County, where many homes and businesses were destroyed by floodwaters along Trace Creek.
 Twenty people were killed throughout Humphreys County from the flooding.

 September 2021 Northeastern United States floods

-Hurricane Ida's extratropical remnants triggered severe flooding across the Northeastern United States from September 1 to 2.
-The flooding killed 54 people and caused between $16 billion and $24 billion in damage.
+On September 1–2, 2021, Hurricane Ida affected much of the Northeastern United States as an extratropical cyclone, causing catastrophic river and flash flooding.
+Widespread flooding affected many areas, shutting down numerous roads, halting public transit, and cancelling hundreds of flights.
+Several rivers overflowed their banks, flooding farmlands, towns, and homes.
+Hundreds of cars were abandoned on roadways after being stranded in floodwaters and dozens of high-water rescues were performed.
+Several flash flood emergencies were issued due to the flooding.

+The storm also produced a tornado outbreak that spawned seven tornadoes across Pennsylvania and New Jersey along with an additional weak tornado in Massachusetts.
+In Pennsylvania, an EF2 tornado caused severe damage and a fatality in Upper Dublin Township.
+One intense EF3 tornado passed near Mullica Hill, New Jersey damaging or destroying several homes.
+The same storm later produced EF1 tornado that tracked from Edgewater Park, New Jersey to Bristol, Pennsylvania and prompted a rare tornado emergency for both Bristol and Croydon, Pennsylvania, as well as Burlington, New Jersey.
+This was the first tornado emergency ever issued for a tropical cyclone as well as the first ever issued for the Northeastern United States.

+At least 55 people died in the states of New Jersey, New York, Pennsylvania, Maryland, and Connecticut.
+CoreLogic estimated that Ida caused an estimated $16 to 24 billion in flooding damage in the Northeastern United States.
+The National Hurricane Center (NHC) estimated that Ida caused between $18 billion to $22.5 billion in damage in the Northeastern United States, with a median estimate of at least $20 billion in damages.

 June 2022 Montana floods

 Large areas of Montana, including Yellowstone National Park, were affected by heavy flooding in June 2022.
+The flooding resulted in $29 million in damage, and killed one person.
+Severe snowmelt in combination with 0.8–5 inches of rain caused the Yellowstone River to reach a record height of 14.72 feet.